Due to the 15th Bavarian Infection Protection Measures Ordinance of 23.11.2021, the following conditions of use apply at Würzburg University Library:

 The shelf marks of these items start with "450/“.
 Older collections also start with the following shelf marks: "452/“ (German studies, department of ethnology), "453/“ (German Studies, older department), "409/" (Comparative Indo-Germanic Linguistics ).

 Against the background of the spread of the coronavirus, the Würzburg University Library has implemented the requirements of the Bavarian State Ministry of Science and the Arts to restrict public access and services.
 We ask for your understanding for these measures in view of the current exceptional situation.

-- A vaccination, recovery or test certificate (3G rule) is required to access the Law Library (also for short research, for scanning or for borrowing).
+- A vaccination or recovery certificate (2G rule) is required to access the library (also for short research, for scanning or for borrowing).

 Please present appropriate proof at the entrance inspection and also identify yourself with a photo ID.